 Weeks before the dawn of spring, the month of February brings not only Valentine's Day to get your heart pumping, but also carnival season with its confetti, dancing and general jovialness.
 We could all do with a drop of frivolity, right?

 The arrival of carnival seasons means it's time for Pavé, the divine dancing peacock, to land on your Animal Crossing: New Horizons island and get that party started.
-The 28th January 2021 update to Nintendo's sedate life sim (patch 1.7.0 if you want to get all technical) contains a host of new items and activities to look forward to, as well as the Festivale event itself, and we've collected all available information about the event in this handy guide.
+The festival brings plenty of items and activities to look forward to, as well as the Festivale event itself, and we've collected all available information about the event in this handy guide.

 Animal Crossing: New Horizons: Festivale Guide